leohuynh75/Diabetes-forecasting-and-analysis/README.md

 |:--:|:--:|
 | **Fig.20.
 Confusion matrix of the Random Forest for the second case**| **Fig.21.
 Confusion matrix of the XGBoost for the second case**|

+From the above results, we can see the effectiveness of using oversampling for severely imbalanced data problems, which is to significantly improve the prediction performance for the minority class.
+Because the purpose of this project will be to predict diabetics, improving the **Recall** for this class, as well as being able to balance the **Precision** metric, is very important.
+And the results show that both models have done this well, with the **Precision**, **F1-score** and especially **Recall** all significantly improved compared to when not handling imbalance.